 Does financing a car affect your car insurance?

-Financed car insurance requirements are difference from a car you own outright.
+Financed car insurance requirements are different from a car you own outright.
 State laws require that you purchase liability car insurance that covers you if you injure another person or damage or destroy someone's property.

 However, if you finance a car purchase, minimum insurance for a financed car goes beyond liability coverage.
 Instead, you will be required to purchase additional forms of auto insurance coverage.